AMAT

 If the Odds of Success (the likelihood of the continuation of a trend) for each indicator are greater than 50%, then the generated signal is confirmed.
 A green percentage from 90% to 51% indicates that the ticker is in a bullish trend.
 A red percentage from 90% - 51% indicates that the ticker is in a bearish trend.
 All grey percentages are below 50% and are considered not to confirm the trend signal.

-According to our system of comparison, AMAT is a better buy in the short-term than ASX.
+According to our system of comparison, both AMAT and ASX are a bad buy in the short-term.

 Price Growth